agi-now/docs/docs/world_model/entity.md

 # Entity

 ## Entity
-To effectively process incoming events, generate novel knowledge, and reason about the environment, an agent requires a robust internal representation of the world.
 Within the present framework, the agent's world model encompasses entities, each resembling a class instance from Object-Oriented Programming (OOP).
+Entities represent well-bounded representations of unbounded physical world.
+For example a real-world puddle does not have clear boundaries - water is constantly evaporating and condensing, it goes through the ground and mixest with it.
+But in people's head it's a single entity that they can reason about.
+The same approach was used in this framework - entities resemble a class instance from Object-Oriented Programming (OOP).
 Each entity comprises a concept and an assortment of fields.
-The concept defines which fields it can have and their default value if it's predent.
-For instance, a conceptualization of a human might incorporate fields such as "name", "age", and "gender".
+The concept defines which fields it can have and their default value if it's present.
+For instance, a concept of a human might define fields such as "name", "age", and "gender".
 Entities don't have to provide values for all fields.

 ## Representation
 Entities are represented in the following format: